ejhedman/drugbot/public/docs/design.md

-# DrugBot Design Document
+# Drugissimo Design Document

 ## Design Philosophy

-DrugBot follows a user-centered design approach focused on clarity, efficiency, and accessibility.
+Drugissimo follows a user-centered design approach focused on clarity, efficiency, and accessibility.
 The design prioritizes pharmaceutical professionals who need to quickly access, understand, and manage complex drug information in their daily workflow.

 ## Design Principles